Patternslib/pat-tiptap/src/documentation.md

 You can use the suggestion functionality to reference other content.
 It is invoked by a suggestion-character - like ``@`` for mentions or ``#`` for tags.
-When the suggestion overlay is opened, the list reloads from the server with the entered text as filter submitted as query string.
+Both - mentions and tags - are supported by pat-tiptap out of the box.

+After typing the suggestion character ``@`` or ``#`` a list of suggestion items is loaded from the server.
+The text you are entering after the suggestion character is used to filter the items by appending it as query string to the URL (You have to prepare the URL so that it contains the query key already).
 You can use the mouse to select an item or the arrow keys to move up/down, enter for select and escape to close the tooltip.

-When you select an item the text is replaced with a link which contains the attributes from the original link from the overlay:
+When you select an item, the text in the content area is replaced with a link which contains the attributes from the original link from the overlay:

     - class
     - href